-He is mentioned briefly in the Ellison Review briefly as 'Detective Superintendent S' (page 230), noting him as a recpient a note from Colin Black, Commander of Operations for Special Branch praising the SDS and noting he is aware of the meeting between N81 and Richard Walton.
+He is mentioned briefly in the Ellison Review briefly as 'Detective Superintendent S' (page 230), noting him as a recipient a note from Colin Black, Commander of Operations for Special Branch praising the SDS and noting he is aware of the meeting between N81 and Richard Walton.

-- para.
-123: He stated that he had little day-to-day contact with operational officers.
+- He stated that he had little day-to-day contact with operational officers.
 His areas of responsibility were strategic areas around budgets, staffing and policy.
-He would only know what was happening within a unit, if it was brought to his attention by a superintendent, or if he had visited a unit to speak with staff.
+He would only know what was happening within a unit, if it was brought to his attention by a superintendent, or if he had visited a unit to speak with staff. (para.
+123)

-- para.
-138: He stated that he had been in Special Branch Ports Unit in 1995, and in September 1997, transferred to S Squad.
+- He stated that he had been in Special Branch Ports Unit in 1995, and in September 1997, transferred to S Squad.
 The SDS was a small part of his responsibility and he considered it to be a self-contained unit.
-N35 never served on the SDS, he retired in 2003, still on S Squad.
+N35 never served on the SDS, he retired in 2003, still on S Squad. (para.
+138)

-- para.
-139: N35 stated that he would have had little operational involvement with undercover officers, he believed that a lot of SDS issues were taken straight to Colin Black.
+- N35 stated that he would have had little operational involvement with undercover officers, he believed that a lot of SDS issues were taken straight to Colin Black.
 He very rarely met with undercover officers, this was the remit of the Detective Inspector and Detective Chief Inspector. (para.
 139)

 - He would not have seen all tasking, but he could not recall any conflict over any tasking.
 The DCI and DI from SDS would periodically come to New Scotland Yard for meetings and they would update either Colin Black or himself.
-There were no regular meetings with SDS staff.
+There were no regular meetings with SDS staff. (para.
+140)

 The misconduct investigation of N35 focused on him as a conduit of the note by Det.
 Ch.
 Insp.
 HN58 (N34), who was then head of the SDS, to Colin Black, which disclosed knowledge of the Walton-N81 meeting (para 76-83).
 With regards the meeting, he told the IPCC:

 He also stated that he never knew Richard Walton (para.
 141) and that he did not recall having knowledge of the meeting, though he accepted he had seen mention of it.
 The IPCC noted there was no evidence that N35 had prior knowledge of the meeting, though he did know of it after it had taken place (para.
 193).
 The IPCC concluded that N35 did not consider the meeting inappropriate (para.
 220) but stated: 'There is insufficient evidence that he was involved in authorising or making the arrangements to put this meeting in place' (para.
 213).
-For this reason there was no scope to bring proceedings against N35.
+For this reason, there was no scope to bring proceedings against N35.

 - Press Release: 'Minded to' note, ruling and directions in respect of anonymity applications relating to former officers of the Special Demonstration Squad, Undercover Policing Public Inquiry (UCPI.org.uk), 3 August 2017 (accessed 3 August 2017).

-- David Barr & Kate Wilkinson, Counsel to the Inquiry's explanatory note to accompany the 'Minded to' note in respect of applications for restrictions over the real and cover names of officers of the Special Operations Squad and the Special Demonstration Squad, Undercover Policing Public Inquiry (UCPI.org.uk), 3 August 2017 (accessed 5 August 2017).
+- Counsel to the Inquiry's Explanatory Note to accompany the 'Minded-To' Note (2) in respect of applications for restriction orders over the real and cover names of officers of the Special Operations Squad and the Special Demonstration Squad, Undercover Policing Inquiry, 14 November 2017 (accessed 15 November 2017)